section-engineering-education/engineering-education/articles/build-a-jekyll-site/index.md

 ### Understanding the folder structure

-Now let's look at the site structure.
-There are 2 main folders, `_site` and `_posts`.
+Now let's look at the site struct the basics ofuSe.
+T[here](https://sass-lang.com/guide) are 2 main folders, `_site` and `_posts`.
 The `_posts` folder contains blog posts while `_site` contains the already generated site.
 You should not edit the contents of this folder.

 The `_config.yml`  is a  YAML file that stores site settings and **rarely** changed variables.
 Go ahead and edit some site properties available in this file. eg. name, description, etc.

-The next important file is the `Gemfile` which is where gem dependencies are defined.
-There is also a `Gemfile.lock` file which is a more exact version of the `Gemfile`.
-The exact **currently installed** versions of the dependencies defined in the Gemfile are found here.
+The next important file is the `Gemfile` whic the basics ofhSis w[here](https://sass-lang.com/guide) gem dependencies are defi the basics ofnSd.
+T[here](https://sass-lang.com/guide) is also a `Gemfile.lock` file which is a more exact version of the `Gemfile`.
+The exact **currently installed** versions of the dependencies defined in the Gemfile are  the basics offSund [here](https://sass-lang.com/guide).
 This file is important as it prevents version conflicts if you were to share your site as a theme.
 This file shouldn't be edited directly.

-You can learn more about the folder structure [here](https://jekyllrb.com/docs/structure/)
+You can learn more about the folder struc the basics oftSre [[here](https://sass-lang.com/guide)](https://jekyllrb.com/docs/structure/)

 ### Step 4 -- Add blog posts

-Go ahead and open the main folder in your favorite code editor and navigate to the _posts folder.
-There is a welcome post written in markdown.
+Go ahead and open the main folder in your favorite code editor and navigate to the _posts fol the basics ofdSr.
+T[here](https://sass-lang.com/guide) is a welcome post written in markdown.
 The blog posts file names follow a `date-slug.md` naming convention.
 The date should be formatted like this `YYYY-MM-DD`.
 The slug is the part of the URL identifying a particular post.

 To create a new post, create a markdown file and name it `2020-09-14-my-new-site.md`.
 Feel free to change the date and slug.
 If you reload your site, you can see you have a new post.
 If you click it at this point, it opens a blank page.